olstenlarck/is-callback-function/README.md

 * [function-arguments](https://www.npmjs.com/package/function-arguments): Get arguments of a function, useful for and used in dependency injectors.… [more](https://www.npmjs.com/package/function-arguments) | [homepage](https://github.com/tunnckocore/function-arguments)
 * [get-fn-name](https://www.npmjs.com/package/get-fn-name): Get function name with strictness and correctness in mind.
 Also works for… [more](https://www.npmjs.com/package/get-fn-name) | [homepage](https://github.com/tunnckocore/get-fn-name)
 * [in-array](https://www.npmjs.com/package/in-array): Return true if a value exists in an array.
 Faster than using… [more](https://www.npmjs.com/package/in-array) | [homepage](https://github.com/jonschlinkert/in-array)
-* [is-async-function](https://www.npmjs.com/package/is-async-function): Is function really asynchronous (callback) function?
-Trying to guess that based on… [more](https://www.npmjs.com/package/is-async-function) | [homepage](https://github.com/tunnckocore/is-async-function)
+* [is-async-function](https://www.npmjs.com/package/is-async-function): Is function really asynchronous function?
+Trying to guess that based on check… [more](https://www.npmjs.com/package/is-async-function) | [homepage](https://github.com/tunnckocore/is-async-function)

 ## Contributing
 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](https://github.com/tunnckoCore/is-callback-function/issues/new).